There are four main data structures: structured data, unstructured data, semi-structured data, and metadata.

 How is structured data managed?

 The management of structured data was created by IBM in the 1970s.
-IBM needed to develop a language that defined how each data point within a larger database relates to one another, creating the Structured Query Language, known more widely as SQL.
+IBM needed to develop a language that defined how each data field within a larger database relates to one another, creating the Structured Query Language, known more widely as SQL.

 This language helped companies replace outdated paper-based business intelligence processes with digital processes.
 This digitalization has since enhanced data analysis and improved business operations by reducing costs and improving efficiency, among other benefits.